Introduction to the world of hot wallets.

 Coinbase Account.

-Coinbase Wallet which we have developed is a non-custodial wallet.
-We see it different from exchange wallets in that you control your private keys.
+Coinbase Wallet, which we have developed, is a non-custodial wallet.
+We see it differently from exchange wallets in that you control your private keys.

-Best for: Users that prefer convenience over security.
+Best for: Users who prefer convenience over security.

-Key features: Web access 3, NFT storage, hardware wallet integration.
+Key features: Web access 3, NFT storage, and hardware wallet integration.

 For users leaving centralized exchanges.